LongHoangNguyen06/Imitation-Learning-OpenAI-Gym-Car-Race/README.md

 ### PID Lateral Controller

-Cross track error and heading error between reference trajectory and car are used as controller's input.
+One PID controller for cross track error and and one controller for the heading error between reference trajectory and car.

+When the standard deviation of the four wheels' rotatory speed is too high, the desired speed will be reduced.
+This step is crucial to avoid oversteering.

 ### Corner cutting